tencent cloud

 Feedback

-The mini program SDK allows developers to customize certain native UI elements.
-Follow the guidelines below to configure this customization.
+The mini program SDK now allows developers to customize certain native UI effects of mini programs.
+Follow the guidelines below to configure this feature.

 @ProxyService(proxy = IMiniUiProxy.class)